stclib/STC/README.md

 it = cmap_str_find(&map, "Hello");
 // No cstr constructed for lookup, although keys are cstr-type.
 ```
-Map and set are normally used with trivial value types, except for strings.
-The last
+Apart from strings, maps and sets are normally used with trivial value types.
+However, the
-example on the **cmap** page demonstrates how to specify a map with non-trivial keys.
+last example on the **cmap** page demonstrates how to specify a map with non-trivial keys.

 Memory efficiency
 -----------------